stbowers/obsidian-codeblock-labels/README.md

 Currently this plugin does not support live preview.
 The live preview works in a significantly different way than the "normal" preview, and I don't personally use live preview so have little incentive to make it work.
 I'd be more than happy to accept a pull request though if anyone wants to take a look at it!

+## Credit

+This plugin is based off of the template plugin here https://github.com/obsidianmd/obsidian-sample-plugin